Skip to Content

 Research Interests

-Dr Koch’s research focuses on the antecedents and consequences of individual career mobility.
-This includes the quantitative analysis of career patterns using sequence analysis, and research on the relationship between career mobility and career outcomes, for example in terms of life satisfaction, mental wellbeing and income.
-Dr Koch’s work on career mobility is mostly based on the analyses of large-scale panel datasets.
-Dr Koch also conducts qualitative research on careers, and is currently completing a project on career attitudes and aspirations of British and German gig economy workers which was funded by the British Academy.
-His work was nominated for the Best Paper Prize of the Annual Conference of the Strategic Management Society and won the Best Symposium Award of the Careers Division of the Academy of Management.
-Dr Koch’s methodological interests include Structural Equation Modelling and Sequence Analysis.
+My research focuses on the antecedents and consequences of career mobility.
+I am particularly interested in career patterns, career scripts, and the relationship between career mobility and career outcomes of individuals, including wellbeing and income.
+My work on career mobility is mostly based on the analyses of large-scale panel datasets, but I also engage in qualitative research on careers.
+I am currently completing a project on career attitudes and aspirations of British and German gig economy workers which was funded by the British Academy.
+My work was nominated for the Best Paper Prize of the Annual Conference of the Strategic Management Society and won the Best Symposium Award of the Careers Division of the Academy of Management.